“If you want others to be happy, practice compassion. If you want to be happy, practice compassion.” – The Dalai Lama

 I was in a fast food restaurant one day and a teenager was at the cashier station, searching his pockets for the money he thought was there – with no luck.
 The man behind him in line stepped up and gave the money to pay for the boy’s lunch – it wasn’t a lot, but the look on the young man’s face was priceless.
 He was so grateful, and the cashier stood there smiling and nodding her head.
 A small gesture, but I imagine they both told the story for days!

 When you scan the news, often you will see reports of these random acts of kindness and compassion.

-Just this month there was a report of a father and daughter in England that had birthdays in May – so they decided instead of getting all the attention themselves, they would perform random acts of kindness – 39 of them to be exact (It was Dad’s 32nd birthday and Amelie turned 7, hence the 39 acts).
+A few years ago I saw a report of a father and daughter in England that had birthdays in May – so they decided instead of getting all the attention themselves, they would perform random acts of kindness – 39 of them to be exact (It was Dad’s 32nd birthday and Amelie turned 7, hence the 39 acts).
 Reported on AOL:

 Highlights from their 39 acts included leaving money on some vending machines, writing a letter to a restaurant manager to complement their server, leaving a $20 Toys R Us gift card in the mailbox of someone who they thought could use it, donating books to the Oxford Children’s Hospital, and even leaving pennies at their favorite wishing bridge for people to enjoy.
 Beck also became an organ donor.

 Perhaps not all of their “acts” directly relieved the suffering of another, but when you just want to bring more joy to people’s lives – that can make you very happy too!